Wolf missing from north metro wildlife centerby Madeleine Baran, Minnesota Public Radio

 The Wildlife Science Center has been trying to breed the endangered animals in captivity.

-The Mexican gray wolf is native to the southwestern United States, and staff at the center had worried the wolf might not survive the cold Minnesota weather for long.
+The Mexican gray wolf is native to the southwestern United States, and Callahan worries that the wolf might not be able to survive the cold Minnesota weather for very long.